 Chapter 34: Standards in language proficiency measurement.
 Bart Deygers

 Chapter 35: Quality management in test production and administration.
 Nick Saville and Sarah McElwee

 Chapter 36: Language testing: where are we heading?
 Luke Harding and Glenn Fulcher

 Glenn Fulcher is Professor of Applied Linguistics and Language Assessment.
-He has served as President of the International Language Testing Association, and the Editor of the journal Language Testing.
-His Routledge book Re-examining Language Testing was joint winner of the SAGE/ILTA book award together with the first edition of this Handbook.
+He has served as president of the International Language Testing Association and as editor of the journal Language Testing.
+His Routledge book Re-examining Language Testing was joint winner of the SAGE/ILTA book award, together with the first edition of this Handbook.

 Luke Harding is Professor in Linguistics and English Language at Lancaster University (UK).
-His research interests are in applied linguistics and language assessment, particularly assessing communicative competence, World Englishes and English as a Lingua Franca, and language assessment literacy and professional ethics.
+His research interests are in applied linguistics and language assessment, particularly assessing listening and speaking, World Englishes and English as a Lingua Franca, and language assessment literacy and professional ethics.
 He is currently co-editor of the journal Language Testing.